ghkdwlgns612/msa-transaction-pattern/outbox-pattern/README.md

 ### 1. What if I succeeded in publishing on Payment Topic but failed to publishing on Stock Topic?

 answer: You need to roll back the message that went into the Payment Topic.
 And the data in the order_outbox table data should not be deleted.
+So I used "kafkaTemplate.executeInTransaction".

 ### 2. If multiple Springboot instances run a schedule, at some point two instances can send messages at the same time.
 What should I do in this case?

 answer1: Use the leader selection feature to modify only one instance to be scheduled.

-answer2: Add validation logic in the payment-service, stock-service, which conferences the published message.
+answer2: Add validation logic in the consumer(payment-service, stock-service), which conferences the published message.

 ### 3. How do I guarantee publish producer message?